bTayFla/PtTracker/README.md

 <h1>Pricing / Purchasing Info</h1>
 0.003 BTC or 0.2 LTC (Send enough overage to cover your transfer fee)

-Message me on Telegram or Discord.
+Message me on Discord or Telegram.
 I will reply with the payment address.
-Once payment is confirmed, I will message your back your license key.
+Once payment is confirmed, I will send your license key.

 <h1>Purchase / Questions / Feedback:</h1>
 Discord: btayfla#0063